isomerpages/moe-mtls-cms/pages/Activities.md

 </style>
 </head>
 <body>
-	<h4> Come, join our Garden Guardians, Xiao Tao, Sani, Kavin and Peppy at the MTLS Joyful Garden!
+	<h4> Come, join our Garden Guardians, Xiao Tao, Sani, Kavin and Peppy at the MTLS Joyful Garden from 27 August!
 Help them complete various tasks to keep the garden flourishing!
 Click on the link below to join them now and play the game!</h4><br/>
 	<table>
   <tr>
     <td style="border: none;
   text-align: left;padding: 8px;width: 43%;"> <a href="/online-quest" class="btn1" style="color:#fff;">Online Quest</a> </td>
-		<h4>Come take part in Explore@MTLS, a collection of fun and interesting activities!
+		<h4>Come take part in Explore@MTLS, a collection of fun and interesting activities, from 27 August!
 Complete the activities to collect a minimum of 80 points and redeem a limited-edition MTLS souvenir, while stocks last!
 			</h4>
     <td style="border: none;